FEATURES / ALERTS Private beta

 Threshold-based alerts tell you a number crossed a line.
 Gitrevio alerts tell you a pattern is forming — a bottleneck emerging, an attrition risk shifting, a sprint going off-track — before the damage is done.

-Built-in alert types
+Nine built-in alert rule types

 A critical area of the codebase has concentrated ownership — bus factor approaching 1.
 Flagged before it becomes a crisis, with suggested knowledge transfer actions.